 Roof Preparation and Application Process

 We suggest performing an inspection of your roof.
-Look for any separations in your seams.
-Also around your joints, AC’s and vents check for any loose caulk or areas where caulk may be needed.
-Our Rubex caulk has been field tested to be compatable with our RVroofMagic, so it will not void the warranty.
+Look for any separations in seams.
+Also, around your joints, AC’s and vents, check for any loose caulk or areas where caulk may be needed.
+Our Rubex caulk has been field tested to be compatible with our RvRoofMagic, so it will not void the warranty.
 Be sure any silicone caulk currently on the roof is replaced with the Rubex caulk.

-We also have this sentence Product is to be used within a month of receipt.
-Please change it to say.
-The product has a 5 year shelf life as long as you affix the lid properly so air does not get in.
+The product has a three-year shelf life as long as you affix the lid properly so air does not get in.